uoeIDS/IDS_website/content/assessments/project.en.md

 <!-- Above 'project_template_repo' link does not work, doing a quick hard-code fix.  -->

 It is highly recommended that you regularly _commit_ any changes you have made to your work, and to frequently _pull_ & _push_ these changes with your repository on GitHub.
-Please be aware of any _merger conflicts_ and try to resolve them (if in doubt, contact your team members on how best to resolve a conflict).
+Please be aware of any _merge conflicts_ and try to resolve them (if in doubt, contact your team members on how best to resolve a conflict).
 If you notice an unusual error message then please seek assistance, either from a tutor in workshops or via an informative post on Piazza.

 ### Data